cncf/wg-serverless/workflow/spec/spec.md

 </details>

-The interval property uses the ISO 8601 time interval format to describe when the starting state is active.
+The interval property uses the ISO 8601 time interval format to describe when the starting task is active.
 There is a number of ways to express the time interval:

-1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning this start state is active from March 20th 2020 at 1PM UTC, to May 11th 2021 at 3:30pm UTC.
+1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning this start task is active from March 20th 2020 at 1PM UTC, to May 11th 2021 at 3:30pm UTC.
-2. **Start** + **Duration**: Defines the start time and the duration, for example: "2020-03-20T13:00:00Z/P1Y2M10DT2H30M", meaning this start state is ative from March 20th 2020 at 1pm UTC and is valid for 1 year, 2 months, 10 days 2 hours and 30 minutes.
+2. **Start** + **Duration**: Defines the start time and the duration, for example: "2020-03-20T13:00:00Z/P1Y2M10DT2H30M", meaning this start task is ative from March 20th 2020 at 1pm UTC and is valid for 1 year, 2 months, 10 days 2 hours and 30 minutes.
-3. **Duration** + **End**: Defines the duration and an end, for example: "P1Y2M10DT2H30M/2020-05-11T15:30:00Z", meaning that this start state is active for
+3. **Duration** + **End**: Defines the duration and an end, for example: "P1Y2M10DT2H30M/2020-05-11T15:30:00Z", meaning that this start task is active for
 1 year, 2 months, 10 days 2 hours and 30 minutes, or until May 11th 2020 at 3:30PM UTC, whichever comes first.
-4. **Duration**: Defines the duration only, for example: ""P1Y2M10DT2H30M"", meaning this start state is active for 1 year, 2 months, 10 days 2 hours and 30 minutes.
+4. **Duration**: Defines the duration only, for example: ""P1Y2M10DT2H30M"", meaning this start task is active for 1 year, 2 months, 10 days 2 hours and 30 minutes.
 Implementations have to provide the context in this case on when the duration should start to be counted, as it may be the workflow deployment time or the first time this workflow instance is created, for example.

-A case to consider here is when an [Event](#Event-State) state is also a workflow start state and the schedule definition is defined.
-Let's say we have a starting exclusive [Event](#Event-State) state which waits to consume event "X", meaning that the workflow instance should be created when event "X" occurs.
-If we also in the start schedule definition define a specific interval, the "waiting" for event "X" should only be started when the starting state becomes active.
+A case to consider here is when an [Event](#Event-Task) task is also a workflow start task and the schedule definition is defined.
+Let's say we have a starting exclusive [Event](#Event-Task) task which waits to consume event "X", meaning that the workflow instance should be created when event "X" occurs.
+If we also in the start schedule definition define a specific interval, the "waiting" for event "X" should only be started when the starting task becomes active.

-Once a workflow instance is created, the start state schedule can be ignored for that particular workflow instance.
-States should from then on rely on their timeout properties for example to restrict the waiting time of incoming events, function executions, etc.
+Once a workflow instance is created, the start task schedule can be ignored for that particular workflow instance.
+Tasks should from then on rely on their timeout properties for example to restrict the waiting time of incoming events, function executions, etc.

 #### End Definition